Banana bread, banana muffins, banana pancakes, why not banana cake? This can be served as a cake or pre-cut into prefect little squares.

 Super moist Banana Cake is a great way to use ripe bananas.
 Mix it with walnuts and top with a cream cheese frosting for a fabulous breakfast cake or fruity dessert.

 The secret ingredient is sour cream.
-This adds moisture, but also a little tart flavor to the cake.
+This adds moisture, but also a little tart flavor to the cake, much like in Sour Cream Coffee Cake.
 This cake also starts with butter, while most cakes start with an oil as their fat.

 Another thing I love about cinnamon banana cake is that it is made in a 9×13 baking dish.
 Layer cakes are pretty and all the rage, but man, they are time consuming and troublesome.